 Note the body jewelry used to adorn this figure.
 On this object the jewelry has the appearance of another wheel in the middle.

 The Monster: While there is the death symbol, as described here below-there are deities that set up obstacles, but also protect tantric traditions.

-This has been a fruitful exercise in the exploration of how jewelry is central to social cues, religions, genders, and power.
-The fact that jewelry was so intricately done and included in these relics indicates the importance of their role in Tibet.
+This look a jewelry has been a fruitful exercise in the exploration of how it is central to social cues, religions, genders, and power in these sculptures.
+The fact that the jewelry was so intricately done and included in these relics indicates the importance of their role in Tibet.
 They took the time to not only include them, but to set stones like turquoise inside the examples.
 Turquoise in Tibet is a stone which relates to the soul, symbolizes a higher status, is worn by brides, used in amulets ( some of the earrings and such above have an appearance similar to Tibetan amulets), and is related to prosperity and wellness.

-The Rubin Museum in New York city houses some amazing examples and revolving exhibits.
-Their bookstore is also very interesting!
-I hope to continue to explore the anthropology of jewelry again soon.
+The Rubin Museum where these were exhibited in New York city, houses some amazing examples and revolving exhibits.

 Awakening from the Daydream.
 David Nichtern.